jdubie/mininet-tcp-initial-cwnd/README.md

     sudo ./bw_improvement.py

-* Results will be printed to stdout and in `results/mininet_yours/latencies.txt`
+* Results will be printed to stdout and in `results/mininet_yours/latencies.pdf` for the icwnd_vs_fct.py experiment and the `results/mininet_yours/figureX.pdf` plots, where X is the number of the experiment
 * scp `results/mininet_yours/latencies.pdf` to your local computer for a bar graph.